 Enrico Pasini coordinates at present the Research Group.
+He is a Professor (SSD M-FIL/06) in the Turin Department of Philosophy and Education Sciences.

 - “Existe-t-il un leibnizianisme orthodoxe au XVIIIe siècle?”, invited talk at the seminar: Leibniz et leibnizianismes, Société leibnizienne d’Europe centrale, Prague, November 9–10.